AndorfLab/ImmPort-Curation-Tool/documentation/Curated_Data_Dictionary.md

 # Instructions for Curation the Data Dictionary

+The ImmPort tool uses a curated data dictionary to transform study files into completed ImmPort Templates.
+The data dictionary adds extra information such as verbatim question text and units.
+It also allows the specification of fields that should pivot into a column for every field on the form, such as the subject ID or visit number.

+Currently, the curated data dictionary should be a csv file with at least the columns specified in the table below.
+While additional columns are acceptible, the specified columns below are required.

 ## Data Dictionary Columns
 | Column Name | Description | Acceptable Values | Example |
 | ----------- | ----------- | ----------------- | ------- |